On the origin of ambiguity in efficient communication: The emergence of ambiguity in natural communication

 Thus,

-The above derivation shows that half of the information is dissipated during the communicative exchange if coding and decoding computations are symmetrically or cooperatively optimized.\endnote{This derivation has been performed by assuming that there is no noise affecting the process of output set observation.
-If we assume the more realistic situation in which there is noise in the process of output observation, the situation is even worse, and, actually, $I(X_s:X_{\Omega})=\frac{1}{2}H(X_{\Omega})$ would be considered as an upper bound; therefore, in presence of noise in the process of output observation, this equation must be replaced by:

-} Accordingly, an amount of ambiguity must emerge.
+The above derivation shows that half of the information is dissipated during the communicative exchange if coding and decoding computations are symmetrically or cooperatively optimized.
+Accordingly, an amount of ambiguity must emerge.
 Ambiguity is not an inherent imperfection of a communication system or a footprint of poor design, but rather a property emerging from conditions on efficient computation: coding and decoding computations have a cost when they are performed by physical agents and thereby it becomes crucial to minimize the costs of coding and decoding processes.
-Whereas studying the process of an isolated coding agent would not provide a necessity argument for the emergence of ambiguous codes (as noted in section \ref{TM}, following \cite{bennett1973}), a formalization of an appropriately general version of Zipf's intuitions along the course we developed provides a solid and general necessity argument for the emergence of ambiguity.
+Whereas studying the process of an isolated coding agent would not provide a necessity argument for the emergence of ambiguous codes (as noted in section \ref{TM}, following \cite{bennett1973}), a formalization of an appropriately general version of Zipf's intuitions along the course we have developed provides a general necessity argument for the emergence of ambiguity.

+Note that he derivation in (\ref{der}) has been performed by assuming that there is no noise affecting the process of output set observation.
+If we assume the more realistic situation in which there is noise in the process of output observation, the situation is even worse, and, actually, $I(X_s;X_{\Omega})=\frac{1}{2}H(X_{\Omega})$ would be considered as an upper bound; therefore, in presence of noise in the process of output observation, this equation must be replaced by:

+We will end this section by finding a bound on the {\em wrong messages} one can expect for an ambiguous code arising from equation (\ref{Symmetryeq}).
+Let $p_e$ be the probability of wrongly decoding a given signal --which, as shown by the fact that $H(X_{\Omega}|X_S)>0$, will necessary happen.
+Let $h(p_e)$ be the following binary entropy: